stack of alloy steel tubes

 What is alloy steel?

-Steel alloy is a metallic material made primarily of iron (Fe), carbon (C), and other varying alloying elements.
+Alloy steel is a metallic material made primarily of iron (Fe), carbon (C), and other varying alloying elements.
 Alloying elements such as manganese (Mn), chromium (Cr), nickel (Ni), and molybdenum (Mo) are added to steel to enhance its properties, such as strength, hardness, corrosion resistance, and heat resistance.

 Steel alloy composition refers to the specific combination and proportion of elements in a steel alloy.
 The primary component of steel is iron (Fe), and carbon (C) is typically added in varying amounts to impart strength and hardness.